metal-gabe/react-testing-jest-enzyme/README.md

 Each sub-directory is a separate *`create-react-app`* project.

+### Getting Started
+1. Navigate to each sub-directory (e.g. Jotto App, Click Counter, etc.)
+2. If this is your first time, run `npm install`
+3. To start the server in each, run `npm start`
+4. To have the tests running live and to monitor them, run `npm test`

 #### DISCLAIMER

 I am not the owner, author, teacher or an in any way associated with this course, Bonnie or Udemy.
 I'm just OCD and like to do things like this. :-)